spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 The venue is the '[Atholl Palace Hotel](https://www.athollpalace.com/)' located in the small village of Pitlochry.

 To limit the carbon footprint of the meeting, we encourage you to travel by train and/or ferry if possible.

+Transport between Edinburgh and Pitlochry is arranged and will follow the times below:
+- March 19th: 15:00 From Edinburgh Waverley train station to Pitlochry via the airport
+- March 24th: 09:00 From Pitlochry to Edinburgh Waverley train station via the airport

 {: style="text-align: justify;"}

 ## Excursion and activities
+There is an optional excursion offered on both the short course and workshop to a local whisky distillery: [Blair Athol Distillery](https://www.malts.com/en-gb/distilleries/blair-athol).
+On the short course this will be in the afternoon on the 23rd of March and on the workshop this will be on the afternoon of the 25th March.
+Attending the tour of the distillery will cost an additional £10.

-Information about excursions and activities during the short course will follow soon.
+More information about excursions and activities during the short course will follow soon.
 {: style="text-align: justify;"}

 Vacation / Free Days: If you would like to make a holiday of it, or do something special on your day off, please have a look here: [https://www.visitscotland.com/see-do/](https://www.visitscotland.com/see-do/).